raspberrypilearning/top-5-emoji-list/en/quiz1/question_1.md

 legend: Question 1 of 3
 ---

-In this project you created a numbered top 5 list of emoji.
+In this project you created a numbered top 5 list of emojis.
 Which HTML tags are used to create an ordered list?

 --- choices ---